 Pre-order Claro de luna via the links below: Add The Moonlit Vine to your Want-to-Read List on GoodReads!
 Add Claro de luna to your Want-to-Read List on GoodReads!
 Las Musas is celebrating the release of Laura Taylor Namey’s brand new young adult novel WHEN WE WERE THEM, which comes out November 2, 2021!

 WHEN WE WERE THEM has been described as “[a]n intimate portrait of friendship at the cusp of adulthood” by Kirkus Reviews and a “lovely, lush, and poignant story that begs to be read again and again” by New York Times bestselling novelist Kathleen Glasgow.
-Today fellow musa Reina Luz Alegre interviews Laura Taylor Namey for the blog about her writing process, but first more about this emotional, beautifully written novel: Like many in our community we've watched the last few weeks in a whirlwind of anxiety, worry, and confusion.
+Today fellow musa Reina Luz Alegre interviews Laura Taylor Namey for the blog about her writing process, but first more about this emotional, beautifully written novel: |

 Las Musas SpeakWelcome to our blog!
 Archives